Skip to main content

 Sales consistency

-A strong positioning system reduces improvisation and gives revenue teams a shared language for qualification and persuasion.
+Settled positioning cuts down on improvisation and gives revenue teams a shared language for qualification and persuasion.

-At Nyman Media, we treat positioning as an operating decision, not a copywriting exercise.
-A senior fractional CMO pressure-tests the company’s market, customer evidence, competitive alternatives, revenue motion, and leadership appetite for tradeoffs before turning it into messaging.
+We work on positioning as a decision the business has to make, not a copywriting exercise.
+A fractional CMO pressure-tests the company's market, customer evidence, competitive alternatives, revenue motion, and leadership appetite for tradeoffs before any of it turns into messaging.

 The operator's job is to force useful constraint.
 If the company is "for everyone," it has not positioned.
 If it wins because of "innovation," it has not positioned.
 If sales cannot use it in a live conversation, it is not finished.